 You don’t need a tag and test if your equipment is new because the responsibility rests with the supplier.
-However, if your workplace does require testing of new equipment, a ‘New to Service’ tag tells you it hasn’t been tested but will need to be in future.
+However, if your workplace does require inspecting and testing of new equipment, a ‘New to Service’ tag tells you it hasn’t been tested but will need to be in future.

 While mobile phones don’t fall into the WHS responsibility, it’s a good idea to include them in your annual test.
 Cheap chargers can combust or cause electric shocks, so a test and tag can minimise risk.

-Regarding what needs testing, any device with a flexible cable, a removable plug, and doesn’t exceed 50V.
+Regarding what needs electrical testing, any device with a flexible cable, a removable plug, and doesn’t exceed 50V.
 This covers extension leads, cord sets and portable residual-current devices.
 Electrical appliances come in two classes: Class I is an earthed appliance like an iron, kettle or toaster.
 Class II are double insulated appliances like an electric drill or hairdryer (look out for the square in a square symbol to identify these).
 On building sites, all power tools need electrical tagging and testing to conform to standards.